KQM-git/TCL/docs/enemy-data/abyss-order/abyss-mage.md

 ---
-description: They are able to harness elemental energy from the Ley Lines of Teyvat and use that power towards their group's goal of overthrowing the world ruled by the archons.
+description: They are able to harness elemental Energy from the Ley Lines of Teyvat and use that power towards their group's goal of overthrowing the world ruled by the archons.
 ---

 # Abyss Mages